lalagarali/portfolio/README.md

 **Dataset**: A structured collection of data, often presented in rows and columns, like a table.

+**Stages of Analytics**:

+Descriptive Analytics: Focuses on understanding what has happened.

+Diagnostic Analytics: Focuses on understanding why something happened.

+Predictive Analytics: Focuses on anticipating what is likely to happen.

+Prescriptive Analytics: Focuses on recommending actions to optimize outcomes.

 **Data Visualization**: The graphical representation of data to make it easier to understand, such as charts, graphs, and maps.

+**Correlation**: A statistical measure that describes the extent to which two variables are related.

+**Data Cleaning**: The process of preparing data by fixing or removing incorrect, incomplete, or duplicate data.

+Data Privacy: Ensuring that personal or sensitive data is protected from unauthorized access.

 2. Statistics and Mathematics